texastsarulebook/texastsarulebook.github.io/docs/ute-high-school-projects/graphic-arts-multimedia-computer-science-photography.md

 sidebar_position: 3
 ---

-# Section 2 - Graphic Arts & Computer Science
+# Section 2 - Graphic Arts, Multimedia, Computer Science and Photography

 These events are designed for students using technology to produce graphics, photos, and programs to be used in a variety of ways.
 All projects must include the required documentation.
 Be sure to pay attention to the section guidelines for submission instructions as some events are submitted